NVIDIA/NeMo-Guardrails/docs/user_guides/guardrails-library.md

 >WARNING: If a prompt is not defined, an exception will be raised when the configuration is loaded.

-4. you must specify the output parser.
-You can use your own parser and register it or use the off the shelf `is_content_safe` output parser as shown above.
+4. You must specify the output parser.
+You can use your own parser and register it or use the off-the-shelf `is_content_safe` output parser as shown above.

     This parser works by checking for specific keywords in the response:
     - If the response includes "safe", the content is considered safe.